smart-window/audio/README.md

 Gcloud compute firewall-rules create default-allow-websockets-8080 --allow tcp:8080 --target-tags WebSocket --description "Allow WebSocket traffic on port 8080"

 ## App spot
 You will also require a URL from your selected hosting platform - such as GCP’s ‘App engine’ and apply that URL into your post request in the Jupita Node.js audio SDK file ‘server.js’.
-This is covered later in this document.
+This template is already setup in the Jupita Node.js audio SDK.

 ## App Engine flexible environment setup
-For the App Engine application, we will be taking the sample code from Twilio’s repository to create a simple node.js WebSocket server.
+For the App Engine application, please we will be taking the sample code from Twilio’s repository to create a simple node.js WebSocket server.
 You can find the GitHub page here with instructions on environment setup.
 Once the code is in your project folder, you’ll need to do a few more things to deploy your application:

 Place the service account JSON key you downloaded earlier, rename it to ‘google_creds.json’, and place it in the same directory as the node.js code.